surniaulula/wpsso/readme.txt

 	* Renamed all http://schema.org URLs to https://schema.org and all http_schema_org filters to https_schema_org.

 == Upgrade Notice ==

+= 3.39.7-dev1 =

+(TBD) Added WooCommerce product reviews to the meta tags array for the WPSSO JSON extension (Pro version).

 = 3.39.6-1 =